 One-year old trees should be given 1/10 of a pound of nitrogen each year, while mature trees will need approximately 1-1/2 pounds.
 These amounts should be divided into three separate feedings in April, June, and August.
 If your trees are stressed by drought, you may want to spread those feedings out, using lighter amounts during the growing season, February through May.
 Blood meal is an excellent source of nitrogen, without all the fillers.

 Knowing when to harvest your citrus can be tricky.
 Lemons and limes have distinct colors when they ripen, but Valencia oranges may still have a greenish tint to the skin when they are ripe.
 The only reliable way to tell if your fruit is ripe is to taste it.
-Unlike many other fruits, citrus does not continue ripening once they are removed from the tree.
+Unlike climacteric fruits, citrus does not continue ripening once they are removed from the tree.
 The best place to store your citrus is on the tree.
 If you do pick more fruit than you can use (or a branch breaks, dumping two dozen oranges in your basket), you can store them for 4-6 weeks in the refrigerator.
 You can also treat yourself with some fresh squeezed orange juice or a lemon drop!
 Personally, I grated the zest from two oranges over some sliced beef, juiced four oranges, and stirred in some corn starch, soy sauce, ginger and a pinch of Ghost Pepper for a delicious Spicy Orange Beef Stir-fry.

 Once established, citrus trees are pretty rugged.
 Here are some common citrus pests: